 Extracorporeal organ support for enhanced patient well-being Dedicated technology combines both heart and lung support in one single platform – a platform that is universally usable, individual, safe, and compatible with applications of our parent...

 Intended to establish emergency airway access when endotracheal intubation cannot be performed.
-Features and benefits This comprehensive and compact set provides you with everything you need.
-Airway access is achieved by using the...
+Features and benefits The universal set provides all the components you need in one package to perform a cricothyrotomy with either the...